 When I was in my hometown there were barriers that didn't allow me to access support groups.
 I felt unwelcomed by another Fibro Warrior, I felt that I would be a hazard in her healing journey.
 I admired her openness and social media presence speaking out about chronic illness.
 I wanted to reach out once I had received my diagnosis but ten years prior to being diagnosed, she gave me the impression that I was not welcome to approach her.
 I have always respected her wishes and hoped one day that she could be healed from her illness.

-I tried navigating the failed health & mental health care system in my hometown, it was increasingly more and more difficult and by the end of July I NEEDED to escape elsewhere.
+I tried navigating the failed health & mental health care system in my hometown, it was increasingly more and more difficult and by July I NEEDED to escape elsewhere.
 My best friend extended her hand, her heart, her home to me at the most incredible time - just a few weeks before the unveiling of the hospital's auditorium new namesake.

 I had felt the whole community was built to see that I fail in my healing journey.
 I removed myself from the toxic environments.
 I realize that not everyone has this unique opportunity, I am blessed.
 It hasn't been all sunshine, lollipops, and rainbows since I moved to my new community...
 I am not healed.
 I most definitely struggle terribly... but in this community where there is no daily reminders of the abuse and maltreatment I had experienced in my hometown, there has been better odds of tackling and possibly conquering my illnesses and taking back my life.